onionshare/onionshare/docs/source/features.rst

 The people who you send the URL to must then copy and paste it into `Tor Browser <https://www.torproject.org/>`_ to access the OnionShare service.

 With OnionShare, *your own computer is the web server*.
-If you run OnionShare on your laptop to send someone files, and then suspends your laptop before the files have been downloaded, the service will not be available until your laptop is unsuspended and connected to the internet again.
+If you run OnionShare on your laptop to send someone files, and then suspend your laptop before the files have been downloaded, the service will not be available until your laptop is unsuspended and connected to the internet again.
 OnionShare works best when working with people in real-time.

 Because your own computer is the web server, *no third party can access anything that happens in OnionShare*, not even the developers of OnionShare.
 It's completely private.
 And because OnionShare is based on Tor onion services too, it also protects your anonymity.
 See the :doc:`security design </security>` for more information.